kushyzee/100-days-of-code/log.md

 **Thoughts**: The problem looked intimidating at first but it was actually easy when I could understand what I was supposed to do.
 I completed all the given tasks and I am currently debugging the program before I can submit it

+### Day 58: August 25.
+2022

+**Today's progress**: Completed CS50 problem set 5

+**Thoughts**: I finally debugged the program today and I submitted the solution which finally signifies i have end C programming lectures and can no move on to python.